'Starburst' home to rise in California desert

 The Joshua residence containers will be welded together by the same metal workers who built "Mirage

-," an art instillation by Doug Aitken in the Coachella Valley that is essentially a ranch house composed of reflective mirrored surfaces, or "a very nice looking thing," as Whitaker put it.
+," an art installation by Doug Aitken in the Coachella Valley that is essentially a ranch house composed of reflective mirrored surfaces, or "a very nice looking thing," as Whitaker put it.

 "Once they cut the containers up and weld the whole thing together, all the normal steps will take place, like insulation and plaster boards," explained Whitaker.